james/liveglitch/README.markdown

 * Assumes you are using OS X and have VLC installed at /Applications/VLC.app
 * I haven't tested out using the proxy with any other streams other than that created by the `liveglitch serve` command, but would very much like to.
 * Some examples of what this can do would be nice.
 I still need to play with it and learn a bit more about HTTP video streaming.
 It may not do anything particularly interesting really.
-This may be a waste of time.
+It may be that HTTP streams aren't that interesting to glitch.
+Any suggestions very welcome.
+Also, This may be a waste of time.
 Oh well.